cs100/template-proposed-project/README.md

  >   * What design patterns did you use?
 For each design pattern you must explain in 4-5 sentences:
  >     * Why did you pick this pattern?
 And what feature did you implement with it?
  >     * How did the design pattern help you write better code?
+ >   * An updated class diagram that reflects the design patterns you used.
+You may combine multiple design patterns into one diagram if you'd like, but it needs to be clear which portion of the diagram represents which design pattern (either in the diagram or in the description).
  >   * Make sure your README file (and Project board) are up-to-date reflecting the current status of your project.
-This includes any changes that need to be done to your class diagrams.
-You may combine multiple design patterns into one diagram if you'd like, but it needs to be clear which portion of the diagram represents which design pattern (either in the diagram or in the description).
 Previous versions of the README file should still be visible through your commit history.
+>
 > During the meeting with your TA you will discuss:
- >   - How effective your last sprint was (each member should talk about what they did)
+ > * How effective your last sprint was (each member should talk about what they did)
- >   - Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
+ > * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- >   - Any bugs you've identified and created issues for during the sprint.
+ > * Any bugs you've identified and created issues for during the sprint.
 Do you plan on fixing them in the next sprint or are they lower priority?
- >   - What tasks you are planning for this next sprint.
+ > * What tasks you are planning for this next sprint.

  > ## Final deliverable